ubuntu-mate/ubuntu-mate.org/pages/index.md

 ## Raspberry Pi & GPD Pocket

-We are delighted to provide a ready-to-run images for the Raspberry Pi 2, Raspberry Pi 3, GPD Pocket and GPD Pocket 2.
+We are delighted to provide ready-to-run images for the Raspberry Pi 2, Raspberry Pi 3, GPD Pocket and GPD Pocket 2.
 You can find out more from the [Ubuntu MATE Raspberry Pi page](/raspberry-pi/) and the [Ubuntu MATE GPD Pocket page](/gpd-pocket/).